- Double 5 Coupons on Wednesday or Saturday only

 - Sign up for their Roundy’s Card (free to get one)

 - .05 credit for each of your own bag used

 Rainbow Foods coupon policy 2013 HERE

 Rainbow Foods is part of the Roundy Store system.
 Copps and Pick N Save tend to have the same items advertised.
-Copps ads go on a Thursday to Wednesday ad week, while Rainbow Foods and Pick N Save follow the Sunday to Saturday ads week.
+Pick N Save ads go on a Thursday to Wednesday ad week, while Rainbow Foods and Copps follow the Sunday to Saturday ads week.
 When talking about Roundy’s, I will just be using Rainbow Foods.

-Rainbow Foods will double coupons right now on Wednesday, but there are a few rules that you have to follow.
+Rainbow Foods will double coupons right now on Wednesday and Saturday, but there are a few rules that you have to follow.

 You will want to sign up for a Roundy’s Card (free) as there are a couple of benefits to having it.
 There are going to be many times that in order to do a deal, the ad will say that you can get the deal only if you use your Roundy’s card.